-For example, one of the most representative Greek dishes is “moussaka,” actually an Arabic word.
-“Musakka” in Turkish cuisine falls into the category of the “Basti” dishes that made their way into Greek cuisine.
-“Basti” from the verb, “to press,” refers to the tightly layered vegetables and meat.
+For example, one of the most popular of Greek dishes is “moussaka.”
+For starters, the word is Arabic.
+It arrived on Greek tables by way of Turkish cooks “Basti” dishes from the verb, “to press,” referring to the tightly layered vegetables and meat.

 Enormously popular Turkish desserts in Greek cuisine are the varieties of luscious baklava and rice pudding, the Turkish versions being much sweeter in adherence to their principle of “eat sweet, talk sweet.”

 Both cultures, however, have made an art form of drinking their coffee strong.
 Leyla, Defne’s sister who owned the luxurious restaurant, “S” in Istanbul’s Bebek area reminded us, “in Turkey we have a saying that, “A coffee has a thousand years of remembrance.”